ghostFaceKillah/vslam/WORK-LOG.md

 When I cast a ray from optical center of left eye to (visual) apex of triangle, I see that the lines don't overlap.

 Error can come from may different sources.
-- mapping from image coords to real coords
+- [?] mapping from image coords to real coords
-- birdeye view rendering
+- [no] birdeye view rendering
--

 As a way to cut through noise, let us draw lines to triangle ends

+birdeye view rendering looks perfect

+looks like conversion from camera px coords to world coords is next obvious candidate on the list we can do the classic idempotency check.

+to_cam(from_cam(world_coords)) == world_coords

 2023-04-01